Theofilos Vernezis: Early life

-Vernezis from a young age excelled in all his sporting activities.
-From the mid-50's he played basketball at Ionikos Nea Filadelfeia, while he was also involved in athletics and played football at the academies of AEK Athens.
-He eventually chose football over the other sporting activities due to his love for AEK.
+From a young age, Vernezis excelled in the sporting activities he undertook.
+From the mid-1950s he played basketball at Ionikos Nea Filadelfeia, while he was also involved in athletics and played football at the academy of AEK Athens.
+He eventually chose football over the other sporting activities due to his affection for AEK.

 Club career

-Vernezis was promoted to the men's team in 1956 under Kostas Negrepontis.
-He mainly played as a right or center back, but due to his athletic physique, he could also compete successfully as a goalkeeper, replacing the injured Stelios Serafidis.
-He holds the record of being the first non-keeper to play as a goalkeeper for a full match, while in 1962 he played in 5 league matches and in a cup match under the posts of yellow-blacks, since neither of the keepers of the club, Serafidis and Fakis were available at the time.
-In the same position he had a stunning performance in an international friendly against Bolton on 2 May 1962.
-He stayed in the double-headed eagle until the summer of 1965, winning a championship in 1963 and a Greek Cup in 1964.
+Vernezis was promoted to the senior team in 1956 under Kostas Negrepontis.
+He mainly played as a right or centre-back, but due to his physical attributes, while Tryfon Tzanetis also used him as a goalkeeper, replacing the injured Stelios Serafidis.
+Vernezis is considered the first outfield player in Greek football to play as a goalkeeper for an entire official match.
+In 1962, he played as goalkeeper in five league matches and one Cup match for AEK, as neither Serafidis nor Fakis were available.
+In the same position he had a notable performance in an international friendly against Bolton on 2 May 1962.
+He remained at the club until the summer of 1965, winning a league title in 1963 and a Greek Cup in 1964.